Display Those Labor Law Posters: Why You Shouldn’t Just ‘Assume the Risk’

-We get it, labor law compliance can be complicated and confusing, especially for a large company with many locations in different states, counties and cities.
-However, don’t just assume the risk.
-If you do, you’ll experience the following consequences, and you’ll be wishing you had just put up those posters in the first place!
+We get it, labor law poster compliance can be complicated and confusing, especially for a large company with many locations in different states, counties and cities.
+However, don’t just assume the risk of having outdated postings.

 Alone, these fines may seem manageable.
-But imagine if you were to receive these fines at each of your locations for multiple posters, each ovarying in total fines.
+But imagine if you were to receive these fines at each of your locations for multiple posters, each to varying in total fines.
 This doesn’t include the fines you may owe to the employees themselves if faced with litigation.
 Ouch.

 Aside from fines, businesses that fail to post required labor law postings are subject to litigation from employees.

-Labor law posters inform employees of their rights, such as paid leave, minimum wage and much more.
-If employees are not aware of these rights, they can press charges.
+Labor law posters inform employees of their rights, such as paid leave, minimum wage and more.
+If employees are not made aware of these rights, they can press charges.

 This type of litigation can not only cost your business money, but also its reputation.
 No one wants to be known as a company who neglects employee rights, do they?